openconnectivity/Sample-Raspberry-Pi-Code/One Page Complete Setup Instructions.md

         1. curl https://openconnectivity.github.io/IOTivity-setup/install.sh | bash
     2. For IoTivity-lite
         1. curl https://openconnectivity.github.io/IOTivity-Lite-setup/install.sh | bash
-2. At this point, we have a working server that will show up on OTGC, implement all the resource and manipulate those resource.
-All that needs to be added is the code to interface with the board.
+2. At this point, we have a working server that will show up on OTGC, implement all the resources and manipulate those resources.
+Now we just need to add the code to interface with the hardware board.
 (That’s what we’ll do next.)

 # For Raspberry Pi and Pimoroni board control stuff:
 1. Install the Pimoroni libraries and examples for the Automation Hat (and pHat) and the Enviro pHat along with the Python interfaces to attach the modified C++ IoTivity code (or modified C IoTivity-lite code) to the Pimoroni Python libraries.
 This also installs the MRAA example to control the Enviro pHat light directly.: